HanadaLee/openresty/README.md

 OpenResty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.

-This bundle aims to build a full-featured CDN cache server while retaining OpenResty's ability to be a high-performance dynamic web platform.
+This customized OpenResty bundle is designed to serve as a full-featured CDN cache server while retaining OpenResty's capabilities as a high-performance dynamic web platform.

-Based on the official OpenResty, this bundle adds luarocks, more patches, 3rd-party nginx modules and lua libraries.
+Based on the official OpenResty, this bundle includes LuaRocks, additional patches, 3rd-party nginx modules and lua libraries.

 This bundle is maintained by Hanada (im@hanada.info).